 👩🍳 Step-by-step Directions

-Quick Note: If you have a sufficiently large chopper, you can add all the ingredients from the start and blend them all at once, and then simply adjust for salt to taste at the end.
+If you’ve got a big enough food processor, you can toss all the ingredients in at once, blend them, and then just season with salt to taste at the end.

 After that, we can start blending the basil and zucchini pesto.